lifemapper/lmsyft/README.md

 (aka broker or analyst) at a time can be tested in this way.
 Reset the FLASK_APP variable to test an alternate resource.

-** the broker frontend can NOT be tested this way, as it depends on docker volumes
+** the broker frontend can NOT be tested this way, as it depends on a docker volume

 ```zsh
 export FLASK_ENV=development